 1. Time-consuming

-Data generated by humans takes more time as compared to by machines.
+Data generated by humans takes more time than data generated by machines.
 This is mainly because people make errors, get tired, and take more time to do things than machines.
-For instance, AI-powered writing tools such as Jasper can produce content up to 5 times faster (claimed by the company) than humans.
+For instance, AI-powered writing tools such as Jasper can produce content up to five times faster (the company claims) than humans.

 2. Expensive